 I have made a personal goal of mine to really focus on building my instagram over the Summer.
 Especially when it comes to Liketoknowit.
 I am now getting just as many clicks from my Instagram, as I am from the blog.
 It’s a really easy to use framework and concept.
 If you like what I am wearing in my Instagram and you’ve signed up for Liketoknow.it, whenever you “like” or double tap my picture, the exact looks and where to buy will be sent to your email.
 You will never get spam in there, only the links to the outfit you have liked on Instagram.
 When people are vacationing over the Summer, they are still heavily using Instagram.
 You are waiting for your flight, out by the pool, or road tripping in the car.
-Instagram is going to continue to see growth and that is where I will be focusing on this Summer.
+Instagram is going to continue to see growth and that is where I will be focusing on this Summer, the goal is to start growing the Instagram and use my link in bio tool to link every other social platform I use so my audience is able to find me elsewhere.
 I am also going to continue to grow my Snapchat (@meetatthebarre) and Facebook page.
 The two other platforms people use on a daily basis.

 Clean Up & Repurpose Old Posts

 Some of my older posts when I was still on blogger bring a ton of traffic to my site.
 Two of my most popular posts from google searching is this one comparing Bare Minerals foundation to Tarte foundation.
 When it comes to SEO, it helps to put specific product names into your titles and headers but that is another post in the making.
+Basically, having an SEO Expert in London by your side can be a particularly effective way of building traffic for your website.
 Anyways, so the foundation post and my Target bathing suit guide are two of my biggest referrals in.
 When I switched to WordPress some of my older posts, the format did not come over as pretty.
 Make a point to search through your highest traffic posts and take the time to freshen them up.
 Never delete a photo because that may be already pinned content but you can update the product links and spruce up the formatting.
 You could also make new lead images that are easily pinnable (like this tutorial here).
 I have also made sure since the Target shopping guide is older, at the very beginning to link to the most updated post.
 Just like I did to my Santorini travel guide which is one of my most pinned posts to date.

 Also, go back to your old content.
 If it was a gem that has been forgotten about and is still current information, push that out to your social media and stumble it.
 Get fresh eyeballs on it.
 I also go back and see if any posts can be repurposed and recycled for another go round.
 Posts take a long time to write and I guarantee you, you can recycle one or two posts a month and nobody will know.
 I’ve done it and even my mother didn’t recognize the old one.
 My last piece of advice on this topic, if you haven’t started a editorial calendar, now is the time.
 I have ideas and drafts for the next two weeks and an overview for a month.
 You have the time, use it to organize your posts and content!